roshanreacts/mercury-js/apps/docs/docs/model.md

 });
 ```

-#### For more details on field options, including bcrypt, refer to the [Fields documentation](fields#heres-a-detailed-explanation-of-each-field-option).
+#### Password Verification - default generated method

 When you use the `bcrypt: true` option, Mercury automatically creates a verification method for that field.
 The method name is generated as `verify${FieldName}`, with the field name in PascalCase.
+This method allows you to securely verify passwords without exposing the hashed value.

 To use this verification method: